 Mail Is A Tactile, Personal Experience

-If a goal of brand awareness marketing is to build trust, then direct mail is the perfect channel.
-You interact with direct mail in your home, or at your desk, when you want and how you want.
+If the goal of brand awareness marketing is to build trust, then direct mail is the perfect channel.
+You interact with direct mail in your home or at your desk, when you want and how you want.
 You hold it in your hands, often picking it up and putting it down while you scan and sort it.

 The Power of Storytelling